Maria-Fox/React-Jobly/NeedEdits.md

 ###Step 7:

 Unsure how Springboard protected the routes.
 My version is seen on CompanyList.js & Profile.js.
 I essentially just check to see if there's a currentUser in state and navigate elsewhere if not.
 I have not protected the other routes bc I need to correct step 6 to hold the token in state and add to localStorage.

+I think it's what we're running when the inital App.js effect runs checking for token.
+If no token there's no auth to go anywhere.
+Is this correct?
+If so, how does it know to route elsewhere?
+Is our backend working through Next's?